fspreema/qecsim/README.md

 # quecsim

-Implemetation of lattice Surgery in Stim
+Implemetation of the CNOT gate on the rotated Surface code by using lattice Surgery in Stim